Vargos98/shop-jacket/README.md

 ## Acknowledgments
-- The original design was created by [Tomasz Mazurczak](https://dribbble.com/thomsoon_com) on Dribbble.
-- Thanks to [Dribbble](https://dribbble.com/) for providing a platform with amazing design inspiration.
+- Thanks to [Dribbble](https://in.pintrest.com/) for providing a platform with amazing design inspiration.
-- [CSS Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) by CSS-Tricks for helping with grid layout concepts.
+- [CSS Grid Guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) by CSS-Tricks for helping with flexbox layout concepts.

 ---